Mike Ford Preview, Player Props: Mariners vs. Rays

 Mike Ford At The Plate

-- Ford has had at least one RBI in 31.4% of his games this season (22 of 70), with two or more RBI eight times (11.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Ford has picked up an RBI in 31.0% of his games this year, with more than one RBI in 11.3% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.